 Written exceptions should provide an explanation of why the Non-Operator believes the charge is incorrect and include documentation to support the claim.
 It is critical that the Operator be able to understand how the Non-Operator determined the dollar amount of the exception.
 A vague exception that merely asks the Operator to prove the charges in an account are correct essentially asks the Operator to perform a self-audit and is not a proper exception.
 Likewise, Operators might reject exceptions based on sampling because that amounts to the Non-Operator asking the Operator to perform a self-audit.
 An improperly documented written exception might result in the Operator denying the claim, so the Non-Operator should be aware of and follow the Operator’s documentation requirements.

 Refer to COPAS MFI-40, 24-Month Accounting Adjustment Period for Joint Account Adjustments, for more information.
+Refer to the Agreement for provisions relating to sending notices.

 All adjustments initiated by the Operator, except those described in items (1) through (4) of this Section I.4.B, must be made no later than the 24-month period following the end of the calendar year in which the original charge appeared or should have appeared on the Joint Account statement or payout statement.
 Adjustments that may be made after such 24-month period are limited to those resulting from any of the following: